wp-plugins/nvd3-visualisations/readme.txt

 1. Accurate layout of each chart based on any valid HTML container tag.
 1. Many charts on the same page/post of WordPress from one API / shortcode call.
 1. Many fancy options available to change chart's look & behavior.
-1. Dynamic & direct illustration of any JavaScript function results.
+1. Dynamic & direct illustration of any own JavaScript function results.
 1. Visual preview of charts from the NVD3 lib's original CSS style file to let you match blog's theme easily.
 1. Handy calculator letting users to modify chart fast by any basic math formulas.
 1. Localized presentation formats for currency, date, time, etc.